More Playing Tips

 - If you don’t have a chance at a strong offensive shot, the chances are good that your best choice is a drop shot or a dink.
-See the tips for the Drop Shot and the Dink.
+(See Drop Shot and the Dink).

 - Many players overuse the lob.
-When used at the wrong time, it lets the opponents take the offense and puts you on the defense.
+When used at the wrong time, it lets opponents take the offense and puts you on the defense.
 When overused, the element of surprise is gone.
 There are many times when players use the lob when it would be much more effective to use a drop shot.
-See Using the Lob.
+(See Using the Lob).

-- Avoid the temptation to try to do too much with a ball that is too far below the level of the net.
-A hard drive hit from well below the net will be on a trajectory to go out of bounds (if hit clears the net).
-If your opponent is anticipating that drive, he will just step aside and watch it sail out of bounds.
-The exception to this is when you have enough skill to come over the top of the ball with enough top spin to keep the ball in bounds.
+- Don’t try to do too much with a ball that is below the level of the net.
+A hard drive hit from below the net will have a trajectory to go out of bounds (if it clears the net).
+If your opponent is anticipating that drive, he will just step aside and watch it sail out.
+An exception: if you have the skill to come over the top of the ball with enough top spin to keep the ball in bounds.

 - Increase your percentages on the return of serve by using a soft floating return to the back court.
 See Returning the Serve.